-Examples: The primary contact can be an organization-wide contact or someone specific to the program or programs being used by the individual.

 IDDS 3.04

-Persons served participate in an individualized, culturally and linguistically responsive assessment that is:
+Individuals, and their family when appropriate, participate in an individualized, culturally- and linguistically-responsive assessment that is:

 completed within established timeframes;

+appropriately tailored to meet the age, developmental level, and abilities of the person;

+inclusive of interviews, discussion, individual observation, and other appropriate techniques needed to properly assess individual needs;

+comprehensive and inclusive of all areas that could impact service participation and achievement of agreed upon goals; and

-updated as needed based on the needs of persons served; and
+updated as needed based on the needs of persons served.

-focused on information pertinent for meeting service requests and objectives.

-Interpretation: The Assessment Matrix - Private, Public, Canadian, Network determines which level of assessment is required for COA’s Service Sections.
+Interpretation: The Assessment Matrix - Private, Public, Canadian, Network determines which level of assessment is required for COA Accreditation’s Service Sections.
 The assessment elements of the Matrix can be tailored according to the needs of specific individuals or service design.

+IDDS 3.05

+The assessment includes a caregiver/family assessment to identify:

+strengths, preferences, and needs;

+current family roles and supports; and

+desired supports, available services, and resources.

 IDDS 4: Service Planning and Monitoring

-Person-centered service planning engages persons with developmental disabilities and their team as primary decision makers regarding the services and supports they receive.
+Person-centered service planning engages individuals and their team as the primary decision makers regarding the services and supports they receive.

-Interpretation: Generally, all decisions are made with the informed consent of the individual or guardian.
+Interpretation: Generally, all decisions are made with the informed consent of the individual.
 Unless otherwise noted, informed consent is not necessarily written; however, the fact that consent was given should be noted in the individual's case record.